 The unemployment rate ranged between 10.9 and 8.5 during these seven years.
-In 2011, it was similar to the national average but higher in 2014 and 2017 (the national unemployment rate was 7.2 and 5.7 in 2014 and 2017).
-The poverty rate was consistently above that in these 27 cities, about six percentage points higher than in the rest of the US (17 vs 11 percent).
+In 2011, it was similar to the national average but higher in 2014 and 2017.
+The poverty rate was consistently above that of these 27 cities by about six percentage points compared to the rest of the US (17 vs 11 percent).
 Finally, the mean census tract experienced a marginal rise in occupied housing units of 4.7 percent between 2011 and 2017 (a half-percent yearly change) and a decrease of about 8 percent (1.1 yearly percent growth) in vacant properties.
-These numbers show that the average census tract had a crime reduction and an increase in mortgages.
-Assessing whether this relationship is causal is the main objective of this research.
+These numbers show that the average census tract had a reduction in crime and an increase in mortgages.
+The main objective of this research is to assess whether this relationship holds once potential confounders are taken into account.